raarevalo96/laravel-excel-seeder/README.md

 Laravel Excel Seeder is open-sourced software licensed under the MIT license.

 ## Changes
+#### 2.1.12
+- enhance progress messages to show progress for each chunk: number of rows processed, memory usage, and processing time
+- fix memory leaks in laravel-excel-seeder
+- fix memory leaks in laravel framework
+- add configuration setting to specify date formats for columns that Carbon cannot automatically parse
+- add unit tests for date parsing
 #### 2.1.11
 - improved date support
 #### 2.1.10